fac/trello-archiver/README.md

 ```

 ### Gdoc

+Get the `spreadsheet_id` field of your spreadsheet and add it to relevant field in the `trello_sprint.yml` file.

+Talk to one of the existing devs to get a copy of their `~/.gdoc_credentials.json`.

+Run the tool in GDoc mode (See below).

 The authentication process will save the files you need the first time you run it, just follow the instructions in the console.